The Continuous Tensor Abstraction: Where Indices are Real: Case Studies

 \subsection{3D Point Cloud Convolution}

-The second application we explored involves 3D point cloud convolution.
-A 3D point cloud comprises a set of XYZ coordinates in 3D space, representing a 3D shape or object.
-In 3D deep learning, convolutional neural networks operate on point clouds rather than images, necessitating adaptations to accommodate these points.
-Various works in this field exist, and we chose KPConv~\cite{kpconv}, a representative example, to illustrate its implementation within our continuous tensor abstraction.
+The last application we explored involves 3D point cloud convolution~\cite{tacoucf,minkowskiengine,submanifold}.
+A 3D point cloud is a set of points represented by $xyz$ coordinates in 3D space, capturing the structure of an object.
+In 3D deep learning, convolutions are adapted to operate on point clouds rather than grid-like image data, necessitating specialized techniques.
+KPConv~\cite{kpconv} is a notable example of such a technique, and we demonstrate its implementation using our continuous tensor abstraction.